spxak1/weywot/guides/bt_dualboot.md

 The solution to this problem is to make both operating systems **use the same key**.
 For this the device is **paired to linux first, then paired to Windows**.
 At this point the device can connect to Windows, but not linux.
 We need to **copy the key from Windows to Linux**, as it is easier to edit that in linux than in Windows.

-## 4.0 Obtain the key from the Windows pairing
+## 4.0 View the Windows registry from Linux

 From linux, mount your Windows partition to a known path, then navigate to ```/path/to/Windows/Windows/System32/config```